This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 The smart-alec takes a negative judge position in social exchanges with an ever-present air of “I know better than you, there I am better than you”

-As a rule of thumb, social capital increases with the more you know and interact with someone, the more you have given to someone, and the higher value you are.
+Explanation: As a rule of thumb, social capital increases with the more you know and interact with someone, the more you have given to someone, and the higher value you are.
 Being high value gives you a positive social capital even when you haven’t even met someone, since everyone wants to be around high-value people.

-Social exchange theory: in social and power dynamics, a framework model that looks at relationships as transactions governed by the laws of economics and self-interest.
+Exchange theory, social: in social and power dynamics, a framework model that looks at relationships as transactions governed by the laws of economics and self-interest.

 - Sexual marketplace: the social exchange for dating and sex